Malek23923/getdirections/README.txt

 The contrib folder currently contains a Views import, if you are using Views, Location and Location CCK it will provide a 'Get driving directions' block when you are viewing a location node, very nice.

+Getdirections now supports the Googlemaps API version 3, this has many new features.